moritzkoerber/ensemble_machine_learning_comparison/4_report/Assignment-w-xgboost-tuning.md

 ##  chr [1:19622] "A" "A" "A" "A" "A" "A" "A" "A" "A" "A" "A" "A" "A" "A" ...
 ```

 Since it is a categorical variable, it is a classification problem.
-Hence, an algorithm like logistic regression, random forest, or a similar algorithm is suitable.
+Hence, an algorithm like logistic regression, random forests, or a similar algorithm is suitable.
 Let's check if the classes are balanced:

 ```r